laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 > [!IMPORTANT]
-> Extension not working as expected?
+> Extension isn't working as expected?
 Try this!
-If your newly imported list isn't working, it may be because of an outdated web browsing session.
+If your imported list isn't working, it may be due to an outdated web browsing session.
 If your web browser hasn't been closed in a long time, there's a chance the session won't update how it should, meaning importing this list into uBlock Origin or uBlacklist won't function correctly.
 > Try creating a new session, aka closing <ins>**all**</ins> web browser windows, waiting until all processes are fully closed (4-5 second wait), then re-open your web browser.
 That should fix it.
 If not, then try clearing your browser's cache.

 ### Installing it with uBlacklist